huggingface/blog/autoformer.md

 Two main types of decomposition are additive and multiplicative decomposition, which are implemented in the [great statsmodels library](https://www.statsmodels.org/dev/generated/statsmodels.tsa.seasonal.seasonal_decompose.html).
 By decomposing a time series into these components, we can better understand and model the underlying patterns in the data.

-But how can we incorporate decomposition into the transformer architecture?
+But how can we incorporate decomposition into the Transformer architecture?
 Let's see how Autoformer does it.

 #### Decomposition in Autoformer